mocko-app/tunnel/README.md

 ## Usage

-Mocko Tunnel can be used in the terminal either as `mocko-tunnel` or `mt`.
+Mocko Tunnel can be used in the terminal either as `mocko-tunnel` or `mlt`.
 Choose which port will be tunneled to Mocko (example with `8080`) and run:
 ```sh
 mocko-tunnel 8080
 ```